janmcconnellCityU/Fall_2024_DS625_Team_01/README.md

 ## **Acknowledgments**

-We would like to thank our instructor, **Professor Marcelo Guerra Hahn**, and **City University of Seattle** for providing the resources and guidance needed to complete this project.
+We would like to thank **City University of Seattle** for providing the resources needed to complete this project.